 Press release originally published on Newsroom.

-A youth devotional will be held on Saturday, November 6, just prior to the dedication.
-The dedicatory sessions and youth devotional will be broadcast to all congregations in the Pocatello Idaho Temple District.
+A youth devotional for the Mesa temple is scheduled for Saturday, December 11.
+The rededicatory sessions and youth devotional will be broadcast to congregations in the Mesa Arizona Temple district.

 Recently renovated Mesa Arizona Temple in Mesa, Arizona, in April 2021.